-Tyler Stith concluded his sixth season as head coach at the University of Iowa after being named Iowa head coach on Aug.
+Tyler Stith heads into his tenth season as head coach at the University of Iowa after being named Iowa head coach on Aug.
 22, 2014.
-Stith, a former assistant coach and student-athlete at Iowa, signed a five-year contract extension in the summer of 2019, to keep him in Iowa City through June 30, 2024.
-He previously served as assistant coach at Minnesota from 2011-14.
+Stith, a former assistant coach and student-athlete at Iowa, previously served as an assistant coach at Minnesota from 2011-14.

-During Stith’s tenure as head coach of the Iowa men’s golf program, the Hawkeyes have finished in the top-four of the Big Ten Championships four times, advanced to four NCAA Regionals, and totaled three or more top-three tournament finishes in five of the seven seasons.
+During Stith’s tenure as head coach of the Iowa men’s golf program, the Hawkeyes have finished in the top four of the Big Ten Championships five times, advanced to five NCAA Regionals, and totaled three or more top-three tournament finishes in six of nine seasons.

-In six seasons, Stith has coached 11 All-Midwest Region selections, eight All-Big Ten selections, two academic All-Americans, 12 academic All-Big Ten selections, one Big Ten Player of the Year, one Les Bolstad Trophy award winner, and one Big Ten Tournament Champion.
+In nine seasons, Stith has coached 16 All-Midwest Region selections, 13 All-Big Ten selections, six academic All-Americans, 18 academic All-Big Ten selections, two Big Ten Player of the Year honorees, one Les Bolstad Trophy award winner, and three Big Ten Championship medalist performances.

-This past year, under Stith’s direction, the Hawkeyes recorded three top-six finishes, including a third-place finish at the Notre Dame Fighting Irish Classic.
-Stith coached Alex Schaake and Gonzalo Leal Montero to five top-25 finishes a piece with 71.6 and 71.9 18-hole stroke averages, respectively.
+In 2020, the Hawkeyes recorded three top-six finishes, including a third-place finish at the Notre Dame Fighting Irish Classic.
+Stith coached Schaake and Gonzalo Leal Montero to five top-25 finishes a piece with 71.6 and 71.9 18-hole stroke averages, respectively.
 Under Stith’s direction, Jake Rowe fired in his career low 18-hole score (70) in the second round of the Puerto Rico Classic.
-The 2020 season was canceled by Big Ten Conference and NCAA on March 12, due to concerns of coronavirus (COVID-19).
+The 2020 season was canceled by the Big Ten Conference and NCAA on March 12, due to concerns of coronavirus (COVID-19).

 In his fourth season, Stith directed Iowa to three top-three finishes, including a third-place finish at the Big Ten Championships.
 Stith also helped mentor Schaake to six top-20 finishes, including placing in the top-five four times, and an individual berth at NCAA Regionals.